 Inflight connectivity provider Gogo says its bandwidth boosting ATG-4 (air-to-ground-4) upgrade will be installed on approximately 500 airliners by the end of 2013, up from the 40 aircraft equipped today.
 Several changes, including a move to four directional antennas from two omni-directional (omni) antennas, will allow Gogo to increase its peak data rate to as high as 9.8 Mbps from 3.1 Mbps maximum with the legacy system that has been operational for the past four years.
 The new ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Airlines To improve Internet Performance With ATG-4 Upgrade".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Airlines To improve Internet Performance With ATG-4 Upgrade".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.